ipfs-inactive/blog/content/post/086-ipfs-in-opera-for-android.md

 You can easily check compatibility and level of implementation using the [IPFS protocol handler smoketest page](https://ipfs.github.io/in-web-browsers/ipfs-protocol-handler-support-tests.html).

-Here's what it looks like in a browser that doesn't support IPFS addresses.
+Here’s what it looks like in a browser that doesn't support IPFS addresses.
 In Opera for Android, the image loads the same in both cases.

 ![Screenshot of a failed image test in the IPFS protocol handler smoketests.](https://i.imgur.com/sI0uvrK.png)

 ## HTTP Gateways

-Opera for Android 57 adds IPFS support by navigating native IPFS addresses to an IPFS HTTP gateway - a server which connects directly to the IPFS network on your behalf.
+Opera for Android 57 adds IPFS support by navigating native IPFS addresses to an IPFS HTTP gateway — a server which connects directly to the IPFS network on your behalf.

 The default gateway in this release of Opera for Android is `dweb.link`, but you can also easily configure the gateway in the Crypto Wallet settings, as shown here: